kteender/kteender.github.io/about.md

 ---
 # ABOUT

-I'm Katie Tender.
+I'm Katie.
 I'm a CG technical director, coder, and animator in Los Angeles.

 I did previs and tool dev/scripting on <a href="https://www.imdb.com/name/nm18028499/">*Avatar: The Way of Water* (render quality control) and *Avatar: Fire and Ash* (sequence artist and technical director)</a>.
 I've also been employed as a CG artist for the Carnegie Mellon University Robotics Institute.